alac/alac.github.io/_posts/2016-12-24-the_unicode_post.md

     16-bit encodings are very common in popular OSes and languages because it was the best option when they were developed (Java, Python, Windows, etc.)

-  * Remember that how something appears what it is can be very different.
+  * Remember that how something appears and what it's represented as can be very different (e.g. always check the hex).

     From utf8everywhere: